What is Logtail?

 - openSUSE Leap 15.1, openSUSE Leap 15.2, and openSUSE Leap 42.3

-Logtail supports x86 and x86_64 for Microsoft Windows Server 2008 and Microsoft Windows 7.
-Logtail supports only x86_64 for other Windows operating systems.
+Logtail supports Microsoft Windows Server 2008 and Microsoft Windows 7 regardless of whether they use x86 or x86_64.
+Logtail supports other versions of Windows operating systems only if the operating systems use x86_64.

 - Microsoft Windows Server 2008